|Nutrition Facts (per serving)|

 |Total Carbohydrate 39g||14%|

 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bread is never absent on a Spanish table.
 It is an integral part of any Spanish meal and comes in many different forms.
 This easy Spanish bread recipe is a very basic white bread that is perfect for a beginner at bread making.
 Flour, water, salt, and yeast are about all you need to make this delicious homemade bread.

-Measure water into a microwave-safe cup.
-Heat water in the microwave for a few seconds, until it is lukewarm.
+Measure 2/3 cup water into a microwave-safe cup.
+Heat water in the microwave for a few seconds until it is lukewarm.

-In a large mixing bowl, mix the yeast and sugar into the warm water, stirring constantly until both have dissolved completely.
+Transfer the water to a large mixing bowl.
+Mix the yeast and sugar into the warm water, stirring constantly until both have dissolved completely.

 In a medium mixing bowl, mix the flour and salt.

-Using a wooden spoon, gradually stir the flour and salt mixture into the water and yeast mix.
-Stir in more water if needed, 2 tablespoons at a time, until a soft dough is formed.
+Using a wooden spoon, gradually stir the flour and salt mixture into the water and yeast mixture.
+Stir in the remaining 2/3 cup water until a soft dough is formed.
+Add more water if needed, 2 tablespoons at a time.

 Knead the dough for 1 to 2 minutes to form a soft ball of dough.